My Quiet Kitchen

 Sometimes I also like to add one bunch of sautéed kale.
 Include it if you're in the mood for a green veggie.
 Or try broccoli florets or spinach.

 I like to use 1 package of Violife Smoked Provolone slices and 1 package of Field Roast Chao Original.
+Avoid flavored varieties like Chao's Tomato Cayenne or Garden Herb.

-If you're sensitive to smoke flavor or just don't care for it, feel free to double up on the Chao Original OR use Violife's Mature Cheddar (this one is seriously yummy, and I've used it in this recipe several times).
+If you're sensitive to smoke flavor or just don't care for it, feel free to double up on the Chao Original OR use Violife's Mature Cheddar (this one is seriously tasty, and I've used it in this recipe several times).

 looking inside the blender after blending vegan mac and cheese sauce.